-At job submission time the Printer object NEED NOT perform the validation checks reserved for job processing time such as:
+- At job submission time the Printer object NEED NOT perform the validation checks reserved for job processing time such as: - 1.
+Validating the document data submission time:

-- 1. Validating the document data - 2.
+1282 1283 2.
 Validating the actual contents of any client supplied URI (resolve the reference and follow the link to the document data)

 At job submission time, these additional job processing time validation checks are essentially useless, since they require actually parsing and interpreting the document data, are not guaranteed to be 100% accurate, and MUST be done, yet again, at job processing time.
 Also, in the case of a URI, checking for availability at job submission time does not guarantee availability at job processing time.
-In addition, at job processing time, the Printer object might discover any of the following conditions that were not detectable at job submission time:
+In addition, at job processing time, the Printer object might discover any of the following conditions that were not detectable at job

-- runtime errors in the document data, - nested document data that is in an unsupported format, - the URI reference is no longer valid (i.e., the server hosting the document might be down), or - any other job processing error case, a Printer object MUST return a response (in reply to the rejected request) with a status-code of 'server-
+- runtime errors in the document data, - nested document data that is in an unsupported format, - the URI reference is no longer valid (i.e., the server hosting the document might be down), or - any other job processing error